John Boswell, CFC Ambassador for the LGBTQI Community

 Vanessa F. Hurst is Compassion Officer at Intent & Action.
 She consults with organizations to identify and strengthen compassion cultures and create sustainable, collaborative environments.
 As a community builder, she facilitates the strengthening of relationships with current stakeholders and the growing of community membership.
 Vanessa is author of Engaging Compassion Through Intent and Action and A Constellation of Connections: Contemplative Relationships.
 She holds a master’s degree in Natural Health.
 In her practice as an intuitive coach, she assists clients in transformation through the integration of mindfulness practices and compassion.

-Barbara Kaufmann, CCI Ambassador for the Arts Sector, writer and contributor to the Voices Education Project
+Barbara Kaufmann, CFC Ambassador for the Arts Sector, writer and contributor to the Voices Education Project

 Mary Ella Keblusek, volunteer events coordinator, project management and editor

-Andrea LeBlanc, CCI Ambassador for Peace and Non-Violence Sector and annotated bibliographies section
+Andrea LeBlanc, CFC Ambassador for Peace and Non-Violence Sector and annotated bibliographies section

 Andrea LeBlanc lost her husband, Robert G. LeBlanc, Professor Emeritus of Geography, on UA#175 when it was flown into the second WTC tower.
 Together Bob and Andrea parented 5 children and have nine grandchildren.
 Andrea is a retired veterinarian, having practiced small animal medicine and surgery for 37 years.
 The family created the Robert G. LeBlanc Memorial Scholarship at the University of New Hampshire which is awarded to undergraduate students for study abroad.